hackclub/some-assembly-required/README.md

 I know this doesn’t look extremely friendly, especially compared to the high level programming languages we have today.
 However, it's far friendlier than just writing a big list of numbers, and that's the real purpose of assembly language: to allow human beings to basically write machine code without just writing a big list of numbers.

 All programming languages are some level of abstraction above machine code, but in the end, all human written code has to be converted into numbers for your CPU to be able to read.
+Your CPU is able to read these things with the help of something called a decoder.

+A decoder is a specialized device on the CPU that takes input and decodes what it’s trying to do.
+These tasks are represented as our assembly instructions.
+So the decoder sees a specific number, and it’s like oh!
+I know what the number 2 maps to!
+It means I want to subtract numbers.
+So now the decoder can send the data along to the right places to do the things it needs to do.

+How does the decoder know how to decode these things?
+It’s actually built physically into the chip itself, where the circuitry determines the instruction set.

 You may be wondering what machine code actually looks like.
 If you are, you’re in luck!
 Let’s map our last `add` line to machine code.
 This is a completely fictional example, but it's a demonstration of how the computer decodes the numbers.